batterycenter/battery/README.md

 # License

 Battery is licensed under the Apache License 2.0.
-Here is the original author's interpretation.
+Here is the author's interpretation.
 You ARE allowed to:
  - Use the library and all provided tools for any purpose personally or commercially ✅
  - Modify them, as long as the license remains unchanged and all modifications are clearly marked ✅